Enjoy the process

 Communication: the key to female pleasure

-For women, communication is key for sexual satisfaction.
+For women, communication is a key step to sexual satisfaction.
 Usually, females aren’t taught to be vocal about their wants and desires when it comes to sex, expecting the partner to “do the work”.
 However, being able to talk about what you like, what you want and what helps you achieve an orgasm is what makes the difference between feeling frustrated and feeling satisfied.
 Open communication gives you a chance to explore your sexuality, try new things, or change what is not working leading to more satisfying sex for everyone involved.

 Being in a stable relationship